May 02, 2018

 5. Don’t Accept a Supervisor’s Refusal to Report and Take Action Calling a Work Injury Lawyer

 Medical treatment can be extremely expensive and lost wages from being unable to work in a normal capacity can add up quickly.
 If you’ve suffered a work injury while employed by a Texas Non-subscriber company and your supervisor is refusing to report your workplace injury, it is critical that you tell everyone you can in management for that company, that you have been injured and that you need to created a report.
 Then, take action by calling a work injury lawyer who will protect your rights as an employee and ensure the financial responsibility for treating the workplace injury falls on the employer, not the injured worker.

-If you’ve been injured on the job, speak with a work injury attorney that you can trust and one who can understand your needs.
+If you’ve been injured on the job, speak with a work injury attorney handling non-subscriber employer cases that you can trust and one who can understand your needs.
 There’s no doubt that you will eventually hit a wall or a disagreement with your company’s insurance company so, you would be in a much better position being well represented when that time comes.
 Again, don’t wait.